What are chemical peels?

 The Medical Chambers Kensington offers superficial, medium, or deep chemical peels.
 The treatments are classified according to the level of resurfacing.
 Deeper peels remove more skin layers, which improves the results but also makes your downtime and recovery longer.

 What do chemical peels treat?

 Age, sun damage and too many late nights can make your skin dull, tired and lifeless.
 Home exfoliation can brighten your skin, but the effects are limited.
 Controlled chemical peels remove more of the surface layers to reveal smooth, radiant and blemish-free skin.
-Dr Ramia uses chemical peels to treat:
+Chemical peels can be used to treat: